wheelAIR Cooling Backrest Cushion Poised to Revolutionise Mobility Industry

 As Staels posits, "the wheelAIR allows you to be cool, and stay cool."

 Information sheet regarding the wheelAIR cooling wheelchair cushion

 The company has related plans for healthcare developments, but the wheelAIR remains the current focus.

 For further information please visit wheelair.co.uk

-*This information is from an external source (wheelAIR).
+(i)Source/Reference: wheelAIR.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.